 The Faculty of Medicine shall consist of (1) regular faculty, defined as all persons who hold full-time appointments in the School of Medicine and who have unmodified titles at the rank of professor, associate professor, assistant professor, senior instructor, instructor, and (2) special faculty, those who hold these ranks modified by the adjective clinical, adjunct, visiting, or emeritus/a.
 In addition, fifteen students, two elected from and by each of the four University Program medical school classes, two elected at-large from and by Cleveland Clinic Lerner College of Medicine ("CCLCM") students, two elected from and by M.D.-Ph.D. students, and three elected from and by medical school graduate students, shall act as non-voting student representatives.
 The president of the university, a vice-president of the university responsible for medical school activities, and an administrative officer from and selected by each affiliated hospital shall be members of the faculty ex officio.
-The dean of the School of Medicine shall furnish annually to the secretary of the University Faculty a list of all full-time members of the faculty.
+The Dean of the School of Medicine shall furnish annually to the secretary of the University Faculty a list of all full-time members of the faculty.
 (A full-time faculty member is one who is a member of the University Faculty as defined in the Faculty Handbook of Case Western Reserve University.)
-The Faculty of Medicine shall create a Faculty Council to conduct such business for it as is described below.
+The Faculty of Medicine shall create a Faculty Council to which it shall delegate all powers not reserved to itself (described below in Article 3).